Absorption-based Circumgalactic Medium Line Emission Estimates: Abstract

 \section{Abstract}

-Motivated by the integral field units on large aperture telescopes and proposals for ultraviolet-sensitive space telescopes to probe circumgalactic medium (CGM) emission, we survey the most promising CGM emission lines and how such observations can inform our understanding of the CGM and its relation to galaxy formation.
-We tie our emission estimates to HST/COS absorption measurements of ions around $z\approx 0.2$ Milky Way mass halos and motivated models for the density and temperature of gas, and we provide formulas that simplify extending our estimates to other samples and physical scenarios.
-We find that \OIII\ 5007\;\AA\ and \NII~6583\;\AA, which at fixed ionic column density are primarily sensitive to the thermal pressure of the gas they inhabit, may be detectable with KCWI and especially IFUs on 30\,m telescopes out to half a virial radius.
-We comment on the implications of existing \OIII\ and \NII\ stacking measurements by Zhang and coworkers (2018). \OV\ 630\AA\ and \OVI\ $1032,1038$\;\AA\ are perhaps the most promising ultraviolet lines, with motivated models predicting intensities $>100~\gamma$ cm$^{-2}$ s$^{-1}$ sr$^{-1}$ in the inner 100\;kpc of Milky-Way like systems.
-A detection would confirm the collisionally ionized picture and constrain the density profile of the CGM.
+Motivated by integral field units (IFUs) on large ground telescopes and proposals for ultraviolet-sensitive space telescopes to probe circumgalactic medium (CGM) emission, we survey the most promising emission lines and how such observations can inform our understanding of the CGM and its relation to galaxy formation.
+We tie our emission estimates to both HST/COS absorption measurements of ions around $z\approx 0.2$ Milky Way mass halos and models for the density and temperature of gas.
+We also provide formulas that simplify extending our estimates to other samples and physical scenarios.
+We find that \OIII~5007\,\AA\ and \NII~6583\,\AA, which at fixed ionic column density are primarily sensitive to the thermal pressure of the gas they inhabit, may be detectable with KCWI and especially IFUs on 30\,m telescopes out to half a virial radius. \OV~630\,\AA\ and \OVI\ $1032,1038$\,\AA\ are perhaps the most promising ultraviolet lines, with models predicting intensities $>100~\gamma$~cm$^{-2}$~s$^{-1}$~sr$^{-1}$ in the inner 100\;kpc of Milky Way-like systems.
+A detection of \OVI\ would confirm the collisionally ionized picture and constrain the density profile of the CGM.
 Other ultraviolet metal lines constrain the amount of gas that is actively cooling and mixing.
-We find that \CIII\,978\AA\ and \CIV\,1548\AA\ may be detectable if an appreciable fraction of the observed \OVI\ column is associated with mixing or cooling gas.
-Hydrogen $n>2$ Lyman-series lines are too weak to be detectable, and H$\alpha$ emission within $100\;$kpc of Milky Way-like galaxies is within the reach of current integral field units even for the minimum signal from ionizing background-fluorescence.
+We find that \CIII\, 978\,\AA\ and \CIV\, 1548\,\AA\ may be detectable if an appreciable fraction of the observed \OVI\ column is associated with mixing or cooling gas.
+H$\alpha$ emission within $100\;$kpc of Milky Way-like galaxies is within reach of current IFUs even for the minimum signal from ionizing background fluorescence, while Hydrogen $n>2$ Lyman-series lines are too weak to be detectable.